bradenalsford/MYOB-TicTacToe-Challenge/README.md

  - Open the Terminal program.
  - Navigate to the directory containing Application.py.
  - Run `python ./Application.py`

+If the application runs, but has input errors, you may be running with Python 2.
+Ensure that python3 is set as default.

 Once the app is running, it should look as follows:
 ![